Skip to content

 - Residents have the opportunity to present their work at local, regional, and national meetings and may utilize their $2500 educational stipend for conference/travel

-- The residents are divided into 5 cohorts (red, blue, yellow, green, purple)
+- Residents are divided into 5 cohorts (red, blue, green, purple and yellow)

 - Residents will be assigned to clinical duties for a 4 week block which is then followed by 1 week of clinic (hence 4+1)